Inertial Particles in Superfluid Turbulence: Coflow and Counterflow: Introduction

 Superfluid turbulence is a multiscale problem for which we must use different levels of description, depending on the length scales that we consider~\cite{Berloff2014, Tsubota2017, BarenghiParker16}: The Gross-Pitaevskii equation (GPE)~\cite{Berloff2014, Krstulovic11, Shukla13} provides a natural description for a low-temperature, weakly-interacting Bose gas, at length scales comparable to the size of the superfluid vortex core, which has a healing length $\xi$.
 The vortex-filament model distinguishes between individual quantum vortices; but it does not account for the nature of the vortex core; it is valid on length scales greater than $\xi$, in the incompressible limit.
-The Hall-Vinen-Bekharevich-Khalatnikov (HVBK) two-fluid model does not resolve individual quantum vortices, but uses macroscopic, classical-vorticity fields (this assumes local polarization of quantum-vortex lines); it has superfluid and normal-fluid components with temperature-dependent densities $\rho_s$ and $\rho_n$, respectively.
+The Hall-Vinen-Bekharevich-Khalatnikov (HVBK) two-fluid model does not resolve individual quantum vortices, but uses macroscopic, classical-vorticity fields (this assumes local polarization of quantum-vortex lines).
 At the level of kinetic theory, there is the model of Zaremba, Nikuni, and Griffin~\cite{ZNG99}.
-Wave-turbulence models can also be used, e.g., to study Kelvin waves in superfluids~\cite{Nazarenko11}.
 Some groups have begun to investigate the interactions of classical particles with vortices in a GPE description of superfluid turbulence~\cite{Winiecki00, Shukla16, Shukla18, Giuriato19, GPK19, GKN19}.
-These particles are active in the sense that they affect the superfluid-turbulent flow while they are advected by this flow.
+These particles are active in the sense that they affect the superfluid flow while they are advected by this flow.